GLYCAM-Web/gems/docs/gemsModules/For_Developers/Defining_Services.md

 		- Single trajectory file in mdcrd format.
 	- Special actions:
 		- Very large files might need special transfer methods.
+>- Status:
+>	- The behavior of the Status service will need to change depending on the information it is given.
+>- List acceptable inputs:
+>	- what types, sizes, etc.
 >- Analyze the MD output:
 	- Users will eventually want the MD analyzed.
 	- This is tabled for now.